haasn/libplacebo/README.md

 ### Tier 3 (shader dispatch)

-- `dispatch.h`: A higher-level interface to the `pl_shader` system, based on RA.
-This dispatch mechanism generates+executes complete GLSL shaders, subject to the constraints and limitations of the underlying RA.
+- `dispatch.h`: A higher-level interface to the `pl_shader` system, based on `gpu.h`.
+This dispatch mechanism generates+executes complete GLSL shaders, subject to the constraints and limitations of the underlying GPU.

 This shader dispatch mechanism is designed to be combined with the shader processing routines exported by `shaders/*.h`, but takes care of the low-level